Razanalnanaah/learning-journal/js.md

 the JavaScript will not have changed the HTML, because the script works with the model of the web page that the browser has created.

+A script is a series of instructions that a computer can follow one-by-one.
+Each individual instruction or step is known as a statement.
+Statements should end with a semicolon.
+STATEMENTS ARE INSTRUCTIONS AND
+EACH ONE STARTS ON A NEW LINE
+A statement is an individual instruction that the computer should follow.
+Each one should start on a new line and end with a semicolon.
+This makes your code easier to read and follow.
+The semicolon also tells the JavaScript interpreter when a step is over, indicating that it should move to the next step.